 Some people living with long-term complex health needs qualify for free social care which is arranged and funded solely by the NHS.
 This is known as NHS continuing healthcare.

 NHS continuing healthcare is for adults.
 Children and young people may receive a "continuing care package" if they have needs arising from disability, accident or illness that cannot be met by existing universal or specialist services alone.
 The care can be provided in settings outside of the hospital including the person’s home or a care home.
-For more information, please visit: NHS continuing healthcare
+For more information, please visit NHS continuing healthcare.

 Get the latest news and information for Carers – sign up to our newsletter